acarmisc/solrcli/README.md

 ### Traversing response

 This tool can be used to fetch small parts of an arbitrary response.
-Assume the following snipped is from a `search` request like http://localhost:8973/solr/core0/search/en?rows=0&warehouse=123
+Assume the following snippet is from a `search` request like http://localhost:8973/solr/core0/search/en?rows=0&warehouse=123

 ```json
 {